-There are significant investment opportunities in Uganda’s agriculture sector, including in production, input supply, value addition processing, standards compliance and export, and post-harvest handling.
+Investment opportunities exist in Uganda’s agriculture sector, including in production, input supply, value addition processing, standards compliance and export, and post-harvest handling.
 In the coffee sector, there is space to increase coffee production and the amount of coffee exported to the United States.
 Uganda is Africa’s leading coffee exporter and second largest producer but sends just 5.7% of its exports to the United States.
-The Uganda Coffee Development Authority reported total exports of 6.75 million, 60-kilo bags valued at $719 million in 2021, up from 548 million 60-kilo bags valued at $520 million in 2020.
+The Uganda Coffee Development Authority reported total exports of 5.9 million 60-kilo bags valued at $877 million in 2022, up from 6.5 million 60-kilo bags valued at $627 million in 2021.
+The primary driver for the higher value in the 2022 exports was the increment in the coffee price to $2.50 per kilo from $1.61 per kilo in 2021.
 The government has developed an ambitious, yet detailed, plan to increase its current production of 402,000 tons of coffee to 1.2 million tons annually by 2025.

 In the tea sub-sector, Uganda produced at least 80,000 tons of tea in 2022.
 At least 5% of the total production is consumed in the domestic market.
 Most of Uganda’s tea is exported through the Export Auction System that takes place in Mombasa, Kenya.
 The value of tea exports is $88.36 million, mostly semi-processed.
 Tea farmers and exporters rarely export directly to the United States although there is interest to make direct sales.